Get a Free WorkTrek Demo

 Let's show you how WorkTrek can help you optimize your maintenance operation.

-Mean Time Between Failure (MTBF) is a key measure of equipment reliability.
+Try for freeWhat is the Mean Time Between Failure (MTBF), and how does it relate to equipment reliability?
 It tells us how long a machine or system typically runs before it breaks down.
 MTBF is the average time between failures of a repairable system during normal operation.

 Engineers and maintenance teams use MTBF to plan repairs and predict when parts might fail.
 A higher MTBF means a system is more reliable and breaks down less often, helping companies save money on repairs and avoid unexpected downtime.